-- Thank you Samira/Gabriella [moderators of the session]. - Today I will present a study we have conducted at the National Acoustic Laboratories in collaboration with Phonak from the Sonova group where we have evaluated whether an advanced mode of Phonak hearing aids based on a binaural beamforming is effective in reducing listening effort.
+- Today I will present a study conducted at the National Acoustic Laboratories in Sydney (Australia) in collaboration with the Sonova group. - In this study we investigated whether hearing aids directionality based on a binaural beamforming is effective in reducing listening effort.

-- It is very common that people with hearing loss often complain of the large amount of effort or concentration they need to dedicate to follow a conversation with their peers, particularly in noisy environments. - For example, one participant reported "I have to try harder..." - This study aimed to investigate if the additional directionality provided by a binaural beamformer reduced listening effort. - For this, we used the Phonak Marvel M90 hearing aids in which the microphones were programmed in two modes: - Real-Ear is a basic mode that presents a quasi-omnidirectional function that simulates the pinna effect - 2) StereoZoom is an advanced mode based on a binaural beamformer that presents a very strong directionality - The methodological approach we took to measure listening effort was based on a dual task.
+- It is very common that people with hearing loss often complain of the large amount of effort or concentration they need to dedicate to follow a conversation with their peers, particularly in noisy environments. - For example, one participant reported "I have to try harder..." - This study aimed to investigate if the directionality provided by a binaural beamformer reduced listening effort. - For this, we used two different programs of the hearing aids microphones: - 1) A quasi-omnidirectional function that simulates the pinna effect - 2) A binaural beamformer that presents a very strong directionality - The methodological approach we took to measure listening effort was based on a dual task. - In dual tasks, participants are instructed to conduct two tasks simultaneously: - a primary task usually consists on repeating back a sentence presented in noise, and - a secondary task is usually a behavioural task where performance can be measured, for example via their reaction time

-- In dual tasks, participants are instructed to conduct two tasks simultaneously: - a primary task usually consists on repeating back a sentence presented in noise, and - a secondary task is usually a behavioural task where performance can be measured, for example via their reaction time - The hypothesis of the study was that understanding a sentence in noise in the RE mode would require a large amount of cognitive resources, leaving less cognitive resources available to conduct the secondary task, which would lead to longer reaction times in that task. - However, the acoustic advantage provided by the stronger directionality in StereoZoom would reduce the cognitive resources required to understand the sentence in noise, which would lead to shorter reaction times due to the extra spare cognitive capacity.
+- The hypothesis of the study was that understanding a sentence in noise in the Quasi-Omnidirectional mode would require a large amount of cognitive resources, leaving less cognitive resources available to conduct the secondary task, which would lead to longer reaction times in that task. - However, the acoustic advantage provided by the stronger directionality in Binaural Beamforming would reduce the cognitive resources required to understand the sentence in noise, which would lead to shorter reaction times due to the extra spare cognitive capacity.

-- In the Primary task of the dual task that we developed to measure listening effort, participants had to repeat back a sentence from the Australian version of the Matrix test presented in realistic cafeteria background noise.
-The sentences from the Matrix test have the same structure: name + verb + number + adjective + noun; and there are ten words per category that can be combined to make a large number of meaningful sentences. - The Secondary task was an auditory-visual task where participants could see two rectangles in front of them.
-At the start of the sentence, a large black circle appeared randomly in one of the rectangles, and participants were instructed to press the arrow pointing towards the circle if the name was a male name, or the arrow pointing away the circle in case of a female name. - This experiment was administered in the anechoic chamber of the Australian Hearing Hub in Sydney. - We estimated the SNR corresponding to 80% and 95% intelligibility for each participant - we called these SNRs SRT-80 and SRT-95; and we tested our participants in those SNRs, both in RE and SZ conditions, obtaining 80 measures per condition in each participant.
+- In the Primary task of the dual task that we developed to measure listening effort, participants were asked to repeat back a sentence from the Australian version of the Matrix test presented in realistic cafeteria background noise.
+The sentences from the Matrix test have the same structure: name + verb + number + adjective + noun; and there are ten words per category that can be combined to make a large number of meaningful sentences. - The Secondary task consisted of an auditory-visual task where participants could see two rectangles in front of them.
+At the start of the sentence, a large black circle appeared randomly in one of the rectangles, and participants were instructed to press the arrow pointing towards the circle if the name was a male name, or the arrow pointing away the circle in case of a female name. - This experiment was administered in the anechoic chamber of the Australian Hearing Hub in Sydney, Australia. - We estimated the SNR corresponding to 80% and 95% intelligibility for each participant - we called these SNRs SRT-80 and SRT-95; and we tested our participants in those SNRs, both in Quasi-Omnidirectional (OD) and Binaural Beamforming (BB) conditions, obtaining 80 measures per condition in each participant.